benzengin/DevOps-SRE/Security/EndpointSecurity.md

 According to Microsoft, AD CS is the “Server Role that allows you to build a public key infrastructure (PKI) and provide public key cryptography, digital certificates, and digital signature capabilities for your organization.”

+# What is Master Data Management Concept?

+Master Data Management (MDM) is the technology, tools and processes that ensure master data is coordinated across the enterprise.
+MDM provides a unified master data service that provides accurate, consistent and complete master data across the enterprise and to business

 # What is Endpoint Protection?

 1. Security